ontogen/ontogen.github.io/_posts/2025-04-09-roadmap-update-1.md

 Some previously announced features, at least Sagas, will need to be deferred to a future development phase to accommodate this more fundamental work.

 While this represents a shift from the original roadmap, I strongly believe that the benefits of the planned comprehensive URI management outweigh the delay of other features.

+I'd like to express my sincere gratitude to the NLnet Foundation for their continued support, making all of this possible.